mlbuiten515/personal-website/content/authors/admin/_index.md

     date_start: 2024-09-26
     date_end: 2025-09-30
     summary: |
-      The topic of my Dissertation is currently being determined.
+      The topic of my dissertation is currently being determined.
 My key area of interest is deep learning for the physical sciences.
     #button:
     #  text: 'Read Thesis'
     #  url: 'https://example.com'